 To work as a Paediatric Nurse in Australia, you need to be a Registered Nurse.
 Complete an undergraduate or postgraduate qualification in paediatric nursing to get the essential skills and knowledge to work in a paediatric setting.

-Additionally, pass the National Council Licensure Exam and register with the Nursing and Midwifery Board to gain a paediatric nurse license.
+Also, pass the National Council Licensure Exam and register with the Nursing and Midwifery Board to obtain a paediatric nurse license.

-We will cover in this blog what paediatric nursing is, what skills and qualifications you need, and the steps to begin your professional journey as a paediatric nurse in Australia.
+We will cover in this blog what paediatric nursing is, what skills and qualifications you need, the pediatric nurse's salary, courses, qualifications, license requirements, how long it takes, and the steps to begin your professional journey as a paediatric nurse in Australia.

 1. What Is A Paediatric Nurse?

 Paediatric Nurses, also called Children's Nurses, offer medical support to children.
 People value them for their empathy towards their patients, expertise, and courage in the face of illness.

 Health education and prevention hold prime importance in paediatric nursing.
 Besides caring for injured and ill patients, paediatric nurses spend a lot of time educating parents and other caregivers about how to care for their children and protect their health.

 They also design home care plans to assist families in meeting the needs of their children.
 These specialised nurses complete advanced-level training in paediatrics and collaborate with physicians and other healthcare providers related to children's health.

 2. What Does A Paediatric Nurse Do?